BusselW/Verlough/Console Log.md

  🔍 Target date: 10-7-2025 (week starts 7-7-2025)
  🔍 Weeks since cycle start: 0
  🔍 Week type: A
- ✅ Selected standard UrenPerWeek record for org\krabbenb on 10-7-2025: Record ID 67 from 26-5-2025
- ✅ Selected standard UrenPerWeek record for org\wijnenb on 10-7-2025: Record ID 99 from 2-6-2025
- ✅ Selected standard UrenPerWeek record for org\oelenb on 10-7-2025: Record ID 61 from 26-5-2025
+ 🔍 DEBUG: Looking for Week A in rotating period (calculated from cycle start: 7-7-2025) ✅ Selected standard UrenPerWeek record for org\krabbenb on 10-7-2025: Record ID 67 from 26-5-2025 ✅ Selected standard UrenPerWeek record for org\wijnenb on 10-7-2025: Record ID 99 from 2-6-2025 ✅ Selected standard UrenPerWeek record for org\oelenb on 10-7-2025: Record ID 61 from 26-5-2025